How to reduce income tax in the UK using tax-efficient investments

 4. Individual Savings Accounts (ISAs)

-The main aim of ISAs is to encourage individuals in the UK to save and invest capital by providing them with a tax-efficient savings vehicle to do so.
+The main aim of the ISAs is to encourage individuals in the UK to save and invest capital by providing them with a tax-efficient savings vehicle to help reduce their tax bill, ensuring that both deductions and credits work in their favour.

 ISAs were introduced in the UK in April 1999, replacing the previous Personal Equity Plans (PEPs) and Tax-Exempt Special Savings Accounts (TESSAs).
-Since then, ISAs have become increasingly popular as a method for individuals to save and invest tax-efficiently, with data from HM Revenue & Customs revealing that over £735 billion has been invested in ISAs (as of April 2021).
+Since then, ISAs have become increasingly popular as a method for individuals to save and invest tax-efficiently, with data from HMRC revealing that over £735 billion has been invested in ISAs (as of April 2021).

 Investing through an ISA enables any income, capital gains and dividends generated to be exempt from tax.
 This means that any interest earned on Cash ISAs or dividends earned via Stocks and Shares ISAs – for example – are not subject to income tax or dividend tax.